HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ## Thwarting attacks

 Web applications are pestered by numerous vulnerabilities.
-Fortunately, there exist several mechanisms that can either completely mitigate vulnerabilities (e.g., framing protection through `X-Frame-Options` or CSP's `frame-ancestors` directive is necessary to [combat clickjacking attacks](https://pragmaticwebsecurity.com/articles/securitypolicies/preventing-framing-with-policies.html)), or limit the consequences of an attack.
+Fortunately, there exist several mechanisms that can either completely mitigate vulnerabilities (e.g., framing protection through `X-Frame-Options` or CSP's `frame-ancestors` directive is necessary to <a hreflang="en" href="https://pragmaticwebsecurity.com/articles/securitypolicies/preventing-framing-with-policies.html">combat clickjacking attacks</a>), or limit the consequences of an attack.
 As most of these protections are opt-in, they still need to be enabled (typically by setting the correct response header) by the web developers.
 At large scale, the presence of the headers can tell us something about the security hygiene of websites and the incentives of the developers to protect their users.

 ### Security feature adoption